versionone/VersionOne.Client.Requestor/README.md

 you have to enable a special flag in Google Chrome to do so.
 But, it appears this feature of Chrome was "rushed", so if you really want to do it, [read about the `--allow-file-access-from-files` Chrome option] (http://stackoverflow.com/questions/4270999/google-chrome-allow-file-access-from-files-disabled-for-chrome-beta-8).

+## Use with On-Premise V1

+If you have your own instance installed on premise, we are still working on documentation for that.
+So, contact us for help.

 ## Configure for V1 Projects